Direct Optical Patterning of nanomaterials

 To fully exploit various functionalities of colloidal inorganic nanocrystals, it is important to selectively deposit the nanocrystal arrays onto the desired locations of thin-film devices or integrated (opto)electronic circuitry by using precise material-adapted patterning methods.

-Direct Optical Lithography of Functional Inorganic Nanomaterials (DOLFIN) is an alternative direct (i.e., photoresist-free) optical patterning method for colloidal inorganic nanocrystals [Talapin et al. Science 2017, 357, 385].
-DOLFIN can overcome the limitations of traditional photolithography for solution processing such as the use of photoresists and nonuniform pattern profiles, however, its application to light-emissive nanocrystals requires advanced patterning methods that do not harm the optical and electrical characteristics of the nanocrystals.
-Our group works on the development of a next-generation DOLFIN method for light-emissive nanocrystals that can be practically adopted by industry.
+Direct Optical Patterning is an alternative "photoresist-free" optical patterning method for colloidal inorganic nanocrystals.
+DOLFIN can overcome the limitations of traditional photolithography for solution processing such as the use of photoresists and nonuniform pattern profiles, however, its application to light-emissive nanocrystals requires advanced patterning methods that do not harm the optical, electrical, and structural characteristics of the nanocrystals.
+Our group works on the development of advanced direct optical methods for various nanomaterials that can be practically adopted by industry.

 H. Cho et al., Advanced Materials 2020, 32(46), 2003805